Pickettywitch

-Pickettywitch was a British pop group.
+Pickettywitch were a British pop group.
 Fronted by singer Polly Brown (also billed as Polly Browne), with Chris Warren as the secondary lead singer.
-The group became best known for its hit single, "That Same Old Feeling", which was written by Tony Macaulay and John Macleod.
+The group became best known for the hit single, "That Same Old Feeling", which was written by Tony Macaulay and John Macleod.
 It reached number five in the UK Singles Chart in 1970.

 Origins

 The original members were Polly Brown (vocals), Chris Warren (vocals), Bob Brittain (organ), Martin Bridges (guitar), Mike Tomich (bass guitar) and Keith Hall (drums).
-Bridges and Tomich were replaced later in 1970 by Peter Hawkins (died 18 October 2014) (guitar) and Brian Stuart (bass), who would later be replaced by Paul Risi (guitar) and Paul Riordan (bass).
+Bridges and Tomich were replaced later in 1970 by Peter Hawkins (died 18 October 2014) (guitar) and Brian Stuart (bass), who would later be replaced by Paul Risi (died in 2025) (guitar) and Paul Riordan (bass).
 The name Pickettywitch is often said to have been taken from a village in Cornwall through which their eventual lead singer, Polly Brown, had passed with her sister; in fact, there is no such village, though there was a pub of that name at Yeovil in Somerset.